yd776/2_broke_codes/README.md

 Our application will be based on a unique id which is the uhid in our case which can be converted into a KYC format in the future
 It is a standard login page aceesable to both user and hospital staff.

-The first page is implemented using HTML and given as frontpage.html in our repo.
+The first page is implemented using JSS after downloading all the files you shall be able to implement

 ![](3.jpeg)